Editor's Note: This post was updated August 2020 for currency.

 If it is not a rallying cry fit for the entire world, it certainly has become one for Gymshark.
-Saying Gymshark sells workout clothes is a little like saying McDonald’s sells ground beef, but even the soaring English brand, which breached $300 million in sales last year on the shoulders of its young, intensely passionate customer base, is not immune to the greater global crisis around it.
+Saying Gymshark sells workout clothes is a little like saying McDonald’s sells ground beef, but even the soaring English brand, which reached a $1 billion valuation on the shoulders of its young, intensely passionate customer base, is not immune to the greater global crisis around it.

 From their home offices in the U.K., Mack (pictured above, right), Gymshark’s chief brand officer, and Ben Francis, Gymshark’s founder and chief marketing officer, discuss the risks of getting brand communication wrong at a time like this, what the tail of COVID-19 may mean for Gymshark’s future retail ambitions, and how the key to good community engagement may be reactive, not proactive.
 “Me and Ben aren’t genius marketers,” Mack says.
 “We're just good listeners.
 We listen to the audience and act on what we think they want.
 That's it.”

 (This interview has been edited and condensed for clarity.)

 Let's start with one for Ben.
 When news of the coronavirus began to intensify, at what point did you start to think, "Hey, this is something we really need to start preparing for as a business?"